Sangeerths/rpa/README.md

 # rpa
 This repo serves as a  RPA projects for automating repetitive tasks efficiently using bots.
+It is a learning module.